Once your employer has told us that you’re no longer their employee and you’re a Plum Super member—you’ll be transferred to the Plum Personal Plan.

 If you leave your current employer, we generally move your account balance into the Plum Personal Plan.
 If you have insurance cover when you leave your employer, you'll usually be able to keep it.

-If you decide to reinstate your SCI cover, the default 90-day waiting period and maximum 2-year benefit payment period will apply—unless you’ve previously applied and were accepted for a different waiting period and/or benefit payment period in your employer plan.
+If you reinstate your SCI cover in the Plum Personal Plan, a default 90-day waiting period and 2-year benefit payment period will apply ― unless you previously applied and were accepted for a different Waiting Period and/or benefit payment period in the Plan.
+In that case, your Waiting Period and benefit payment period will be the same as you have in the Plan.
+Premiums will be payable from the date cover originally ceased.

 Before you reinstate your SCI it’s important to consider: